cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/VideoCalls.md

 self.acbCall?.enableLocalVideo(true)
 ```

-With those calls briefy explained, we can now share the Call and Answer methods
+With those calls briefly explained, we can now share the Call and Answer methods

 ## Make a Call